All Episodes

 I have just one little observation about it.

-This is the it's a it's something that you're not gonna see reported in a lot of places, but let's weigh some things.
+This is the, it's something that you're not going to see reported in a lot of places, but let's weigh some things.

-Every day, multiple times a day, all day long, all you are seeing is stories on the opposition to Trump in the form of rioters and protesters, you you you name it.
+Every day, multiple times a day, all day long, all you are seeing is stories on the opposition to Trump in the form of rioters and protesters.

 It's just nothing but opposition.

-And as I've said, the objective is to make you, Trump supporters believe that uh Trump's losing it, that the country hates Trump, that the election was a mistake, that even you Trump supporters are beginning to abandon Trump.
+And as I've said, the objective is to make you, Trump supporters, believe that Trump's losing it, that the country hates Trump, that the election was a mistake, that even you Trump supporters are beginning to abandon Trump.

-And uh it's the old saw that you're supposed to get depressed and dispirited and uh and think, yeah, they got us again, that this isn't real, the the victory isn't really real.
+And it's the old saw that you're supposed to get depressed and dispirited and think, yeah, they got us again, that this isn't real.

-It was it was fake, it was the result of cheating or what have you.
+It was the result of cheating or what have you.

-I mean, when the left shows up at Berkeley, when the left shows up, it aren't any counter protests.
+I mean, when the left shows up at Berkeley, when the left shows up, there aren't any counterprotests.

-Well, last night at the Grammys, there was a a woman on the red carpet who showed up in a gown that said Make America Great Again.
+Well, last night at the Grammys, there was a woman on the red carpet who showed up in a gown that said, make America great again.

 Do you know what happened to her album sale?